mikhailshilkov/mikhailio-docpad/src/documents/2018/10/azure-functions-v2-released-how-performant-is-it/index.html.md

 But last time [I checked back in April](https://mikhail.io/2018/04/azure-functions-cold-starts-in-numbers/), the preview version of Azure Functions V2 had some serious issues with cold start durations.

-I decided to give the new and shiny version another try and ran several benchmarks. **TL;DR**: it's not perfect just yet.
+I decided to give the new and shiny version another try and ran several benchmarks.
+All tests were conducted on Consumption plan.

+**TL;DR**: it's not perfect just yet.

 Cold Starts
 -----------